Surfshark founder reveals ties to NordVPN and Tesonet

 Surfshark had previously announced a reorganisation and relocation from the British Virgin Islands to the Netherlands, but had not mentioned Lithuania as part of that announcement.

 Tesonet is also the investor behind Oxylabs, a proxy service that provides solutions for large-scale public data gathering, as well as Hostinger, a popular web hosting provider and its subsidiary, Zyro, a website builder, rival to Wix.
-It is also well documented that Tesonet has helped another VPN, ProtonVPN in the past.
+It is also well documented that Tesonet has helped another VPN, ProtonVPN in the past when they wanted to open an office in Vilnius.

 While it is unclear how NordVPN and Surfshark work together today, Verslo žinios also revealed that Surfshark will move to Cyber City, an upcoming tech campus in Vilnius, Lithuania that Tesonet and NordVPN have said that they will be moving to as well.